Acid sulfate soil: Estimation of Potential Sulfidic Acidity: SCR and SPOS

 Potential Sulfidic Acidity (PSA) is a function of the concentration of Reduced Inorganic Sulfur (RIS) in a soil sample.
 If RIS were the only pool of sulfur present in a sample, PSA could be directly estimated from the total concentration of sulfur.
 In some cases this may possible.
-However, sulfate minerals (e.g., gypsum, epsomite, and jarosite) and organic matter typically constitute additional sources of sulfur in most acid sulfate soils.
+However, sulfate minerals (e.g., gypsum, epsomite, and jarosite) and organic matter typically constitute additional sources of sulfur in most sulfidic and sulfuric soils.
 Chromium Reducible Sulfur (SCR or CRS) accurately measures RIS without significant interference from these other sources of sulfur.
-The chromium reduction method is summarized at p 431 in Soil Chemical Methods:“The Cr reduction method… is based on the conversion of reduced inorganic S to H2S by a hot acidic CrCl2 solution; the evolved gas is trapped quantitatively in a Zn acetate solution as solid ZnS.
-The ZnS is then treated with HCl to release H2S into solution, which must then be quickly titrated with I2 solution to the blue-coloured end point indicated by the reaction of I2 with starch.”Another common measure of PSA - Peroxide Oxidisable Sulfur (SPOS) - is calculated as the difference between the sulfur determined via peroxide digestion (Sp) and sulfur extracted with a 1 M KCl solution (SKCl).
-SKCl is a measure of sulfur associated with relativity soluble sulfates (e.g., gyspum and epsomite).
+The chromium reduction method is summarized in Soil Chemical Methods:The Cr reduction method… is based on the conversion of reduced inorganic S to H2S by a hot acidic CrCl2 solution; the evolved gas is trapped quantitatively in a Zn acetate solution as solid ZnS.
+The ZnS is then treated with HCl to release H2S into solution, which must then be quickly titrated with I2 solution to the blue-coloured end point indicated by the reaction of I2 with starch.Another common measure of PSA - Peroxide Oxidisable Sulfur (SPOS) - is calculated as the difference between the sulfur determined via peroxide digestion (Sp) and sulfur extracted with a 1 M KCl solution (SKCl).

+SKCl is a measure of sulfur associated with relativity soluble sulfates (e.g., gypsum and epsomite).
 Sp is a measure of sulfur associated with both RIS and organic matter.
 As such, SPOS may overestimate PSA where samples contain even relatively small amounts of organic matter.
 Therefore, SCR is recommended for samples containing > 0.06% organic carbon.

 Neither SCR nor SPOS provide a measure of sulfur associated with sparingly soluble sulfate minerals such as jarosite.